basalem/Data-Science-Projects/Optimization_of_Targeted_Advertising_Market_Campaign/README.md

 ## Methodology

-### Clean and Explorer Data
+### Clean and Explore Data
 It is always important to ensure that we have a good quality and representative data to give it the meaning it deserves through EDA, feature engineering and ML modeling.
 Some pre-processing is needed to perform:

-1. Explorer data features and observations.
+1. Explore data features and observations.
 2. Business logic validation in data.
 3. Check missing values and duplicates.